microsoft/qsharp/katas/content/oracles/index.md

 ## Quantum Oracles

-An oracle in the quantum world is a "black box" operation that is used as input to an algorithm (such as Deutsch-Jozsa algorithm or Grover's search algorithm which you'll learn later).
+An oracle in the quantum world is a "black box" operation that is used as input to an algorithm (such as Deutsch-Jozsa algorithm or Grover's search algorithm, which you'll learn later).
 Many quantum algorithms assume an oracle implementation of some classical function as input, but this is a very strong assumption - sometimes implementing the oracle for a function is a lot more complex than the algorithm that will use this oracle!
 In this tutorial you will learn the properties of quantum oracles and how to implement them.